 Recall that all the parameters of our interest will be identified if the joint distribution of $Y^*$ and $T^*$ conditional on $X$ is identified.
 Besides the assumptions on measurement error above, the main additional condition that we require is that the quantiles of the outcome conditional on the covariates and the quantiles of the treatment conditional on the covariates are linear in parameters across all quantiles.

-Next, we state a series of results for identifying this joint distribution.
+Next, we present a series of results to identify this joint distribution.
 As a first step, recall that by Sklar's Theorem (\citet{sklar-1959}), joint distributions can be written as the copula of their marginals, i.e.,

-where $C_{Y^*T^*|X}$ is the copula of $Y^*$ and $T^*$ conditional on $X$ which captures the dependence between the ranks of $Y^*$ and $T^*$ conditional on $X$. \Cref{eqn:sklar} is helpful because it splits the identification challenge into two parts: (i) identifying the marginal distributions and (ii) identifying the copula.
-This section provides two propositions showing that (i) the distributions of the outcome/treatment conditional on covariates are identified; and (ii) the conditional copula in \Cref{eqn:sklar} is identified.
+where $C_{Y^*T^*\mid X}$ is the copula of $Y^*$ and $T^*$ conditional on $X$ which captures the dependence between the ranks of $Y^*$ and $T^*$ conditional on $X$. \Cref{eqn:sklar} is helpful because it splits the identification challenge into two parts: (i) identifying the marginal distributions and (ii) identifying the copula.
+This section provides two results showing that (i) the distributions of the outcome/treatment conditional on covariates are identified, and (ii) the conditional copula in \Cref{eqn:sklar} is identified.
 Taken together, these results show that the joint distribution is identified and, therefore, that all of our parameters of interest are also identified.